The short answer

 Strengths:

-• Native HubSpot integration - enrichment happens inside your CRM automatically
+- Native HubSpot integration—enrichment happens inside your CRM automatically

-• Strong company data and firmographics
+- Strong company data and firmographics

-• Real-time enrichment API for product-led use cases (form shortening, lead routing)
+- Real-time enrichment API for product-led use cases (form shortening, lead routing)

-• Website visitor identification (Reveal)
+- Website visitor identification (Reveal)

 Weaknesses:

-• Increasingly HubSpot-dependent - less useful if you're on Salesforce
+- Increasingly HubSpot-dependent—less useful on Salesforce

-• Limited phone data coverage
+- Limited phone data coverage

-• Post-acquisition product direction is uncertain
+- Post-acquisition product direction remains uncertain

 Pricing: Custom, bundled with HubSpot plans.
 Standalone API access available but pricing is opaque.